-Geoscientific studies will be reviewed by the Adaptive Phased Management Geoscientific Review Group (APM-GRG).
+Geoscientific studies are reviewed by the Adaptive Phased Management Geoscientific Review Group (APM-GRG), and their reports are published on the NWMO website at www.nwmo.ca/sitingprocess_preliminaryassessments_apm-grg.
 This group was established by the NWMO to provide advice and guidance on the approach, methods and findings of the geoscientific preliminary assessments that are part of the studies conducted in Step 3 of the site selection process.
 The five APM-GRG members are internationally recognized experts from Canada, Switzerland, Sweden and Australia.
 They bring a wide range of expertise and experience relevant to geoscientific site evaluations.